razorlabs/occams/README.rst

   > git clone git@bitbucket.org:YOURID/occams_lims

-Now that your projects are checked out, copy and update the ``requirements-sample.ini`` found in the ``occams`` project directory.::
+Now that your projects are checked out, copy and update the ``requirements-sample.txt`` found in the ``occams`` project directory.::

   > cd $VIRTUAL_ENV